Home » Recipes » Main Dish Recipes » Beef » Machaca Burritos

 • Skirt Steak – I do highly recommend using skirt steak for your burritos.
 It has a bold, intensely beefy flavor that other cuts don’t have.

 • Peppers – You’ll need both mild bell peppers and hotter jalapenos or serranos for this recipe.
-If you prefer a milder taste, choose jalapeno; select serrano for more heat.
+If you prefer a milder taste, choose jalapeno or, if you like it fiery, select serrano.

 Marinate the Skirt Steak